 We spent 4 years filming character-driven stories where people confront and work to resolve this issue.
 Each is a pioneer for change.

-A Pioneer is a woman who owns her career success by challenging the bias she encounters along her career path and paves the way for the next generation to truly be whatever they want to be.
+A Pioneer — at its core, is a woman who owns her career success by challenging the barriers she encounters along her career path.

-Well, that was inspired by a 1950’s photo Ashley saw when she toured the Business and Professional Women’s Club of North Carolina state headquarters.
+Well, that was inspired by a 1950’s photo our director saw when she toured the Business and Professional Women’s Club of North Carolina state headquarters.

-Ashley was struck by the fact that the women in the picture seemed to not let the assumptions of the day (for women to be expected to wear dresses and skirts, hats and gloves into the woods) prevent them from grabbing a shovel and breaking ground.
+Director Ashley Maria was struck by the fact that the women in the picture seemed to not let the assumptions of the day (to wear dresses and skirts, hats and gloves) prevent them from grabbing a shovel and breaking ground.

 These Pioneers fought and won many battles for the next generation —

-Pioneers in Skirts wants to honor them, and recognize that without them women today wouldn’t have the opportunities we have.
+Pioneers in Skirts® – the movie – wants to honor them, and recognize that without these pioneering women, women wouldn’t be where we are today.

 The Next Wave

-Pioneers in Skirts is a film that will feed into the next wave of feminism.
-Our aim is to empower every Pioneer to grab her and his own shovel and continue to break ground.
+We know this is a film that will feed into today’s “next wave” of feminism and aim to empower each and every Pioneer to grab her and his own shovel.